CSIRT-SK/viruschecker/docs/driver/drivers-on-windows.md

 Windows 8 version of defender has different UI, however the idea is similar - to disable all automatic protection features except virus database updates.

-Run *Windows Security* app from start menu.
+Run the *Windows Security* app from the *start* menu.

+###### If you have already installed another antivirus software, the Defender will be disabled by default.
+Just click on *Turn on Windows Defender* in Windows Security app.

 Disable the following features: